SAP-docs/btp-cloud-platform/docs/50-administration-and-ops/org-management-using-the-sap-btp-command-line-interface-btp-cli-aee40e1.md

 Add one or more org managers to a Cloud Foundry org in a subaccount.

-`usersToAdd` adds the OrgManager role to the user, and, if it doesnt exist yet, it creates the user in the org.
+`usersToAdd` adds the OrgManager role to the user, and, if it doesn't exist yet, it creates the user in the org.

 </td>
 <td valign="top">